solanm3/SleepingBarber/README.md

 # SleepingBarber
-OS - Sleeping Barber problem
+OS - Sleeping Barber problem with 3 barbers and 15 customers